• Fact Checked

 Where Does It Live?

-Mycoplasma hominis has a particular fondness for the urogenital tract, or the urinary and reproductive systems.
+Mycoplasma hominis has a particular fondness for the urogenital tract, or the urinary and reproductive systems3.
 In women, it's commonly found in the vagina, cervical area, and sometimes the upper reproductive tract.
 In men, it typically hangs out in the urethra and can sometimes contribute to urethritis or prostatitis.

-Research shows that M. hominis can be detected in about 15-20% of sexually active individuals, though this number varies significantly based on factors like age, sexual activity, and overall health status.
+Research shows that M. hominis can be detected in about 15-20% of sexually active individuals, though this number varies significantly based on factors like age, sexual activity, and overall health status4.
 What's important to understand is that many of these people have zero symptoms.
 The bacteria is just quietly living there as part of their normal genital tract flora.

 When It’s Harmless vs. Harmful:

-M. hominis is generally harmless when kept in check by a healthy vaginal microbiome rich in protective Lactobacillus species.
+M. hominis is generally harmless when kept in check by a healthy vaginal microbiome rich in protective Lactobacillus species5.
 In these cases, it lives quietly without causing inflammation or symptoms.
 It becomes harmful when that balance is disrupted by things like antibiotics, hormonal changes, immune suppression, or other infections, allowing it to overgrow and potentially cause conditions like bacterial vaginosis (BV), pelvic inflammatory disease (PID), postpartum infections, or complications during pregnancy.

 The Mycoplasma Species Family